AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 - [x] Node operators SHOULD be able to configure their node to specify thresholds for what they consider "not participating".
 - [x] The "offence" that triggers the slash MAY be specified on L1.
 - [x] The amount to be slashed MAY be configurable without deploying a new factory contract.
+- [x] The node MUST NOT trigger a slash unless it is certain that the validator was "faulty" (in its opinion).
 - [ ] The threshold of number of validators (M/N) that need to signal/vote for the CustomSlashFactory payload MAY be configurable without deploying a new contract or a governance action.

 ## L1 Changes